wsasser3/content/src/content/lesson/[draft]context-api.md

 ## Why the context API?

 The Context API is one of the easiest ways the React.js team has proposed to control your data in small to mid-sized apps.
-Before Context, our best hope was using more complicated approaches like Flux or Redux that really seemed like an overkill in most of the times.
+It is basically a way to re-render any component or view based on the data that has changed.

 ### Life before the Context API was harder

-People say that React.js makes the easy stuff hard and the hard stuff easy.
-I love that saying, it's so true :sweat: S
+React is amazing

 1. Why is it so hard to share some data between the entire application?
 2. Why is it so hard to pass data between components?